Anti-Inflammatory Diet Plan →

 1. In a small bowl, sift together the almond flour, arrowroot flour/starch, baking soda, baking powder, salt, and cinnamon.
 Set aside.

-2. Combine the butter in a mixing bowl with the sugar and vanilla extract.
-Beat the ingredients together on medium speed until they are creamy.
+2. In a mixing bowl, combine the softened butter with the coconut sugar and cane sugar.
+Beat the ingredients on medium speed until creamy and well blended.

-8. Use a cookie dough scoop or spoon to shape the dough into 1-inch balls.
-Roll the cookie dough balls in sparkling cane sugar, and place them on the prepared baking sheet 1-2 inches apart.
+7. Using a cookie scoop, form the dough into 1-inch balls.
+Roll each ball in sparkling cane sugar if desired and place them on the prepared baking sheet about 1–2 inches apart.

 Notes